You can set up Logz.io log alerts to automatically get notified about issues that demand attention.

 We recommend making your description helpful to recipients, like telling them how to fix the issues that led to the alert.

 The Tags are useful for filtering.
-They can be used to create filtered visualizations and dashboards or to filter the Alert definitions page.
+For example, they can be used to create filtered visualizations and dashboards or to filter the Alert definitions page.

 Who to send it to

-If you want to send notifications or emails when the alert is triggered, choose notification endpoints.
-This isn’t required, though—triggered alerts are still logged and searchable in Kibana.
+Choose notification endpoints if you want to send notifications or emails when the alert is triggered.
+This isn’t required, though—triggered alerts are still logged and searchable in OpenSearch Dashboards.

 Choose the endpoints or email addresses to notify under Who to send it to.